 MONTHLY FARM TOURS: go to the website FARM TOURS page for information, dates and to reserve (April-November).
 Other events sometimes provide additional tour opportunities.
 As time permits, we arrange special tours for groups of over 10 people, including school and college students.
 Please understand that as a working farm we must stick to this schedule in order to accommodate the large number of inquiries for farm visits & tours.
 As we are off-grid without internet, reserve at least 10 days prior to your requested tour date, using the form provided at the bottom of the website FARM TOURS page (salamandersprings.wixsite.com/farm/tours).

-PERMACULTURE IN PRACTICE & NATURAL BUILDING WORKSHOPS at Salamander Springs Farm: email us below to be added to our mailing list for workshop notification.
-Email notifications are sent several times/year, including both on-farm and off-farm workshops for organized groups & conferences.
-Events and workshops are also published here in the Local Harvest events calendar.
-To organize a workshop for your group/organization or on your land, email us below.
-Once again, as the farm is totally off-grid without internet, please allow 1-2 weeks for replies.
+PERMACULTURE IN PRACTICE & NATURAL BUILDING WORKSHOPS at Salamander Springs Farm: See WORKSHOPS page on the website for more information and to sign up for workshop notification list.
+Email notifications are sent several times/year, including both on-farm and off-farm workshops Susana teaches for farming conferences and other organized groups.
+Email us on the website to organize a workshop for your group/organization or on your land.
+As the farm is totally off-grid without internet, please allow 10 days for replies.

 Features on Susana and Salamander Springs Farm can be found on the website ABOUT and IN THE PRESS pages (salamandersprings.wixsite.com/farm/in-the-press), including the acclaimed permaculture documentary film "INHABIT" (translated into 7 languages), The Permaculture Podcasts, No-till Market Garden Podcast, Mother Earth News, New Pioneer, Permaculture Design, and Orion magazines, Cornell University's Small Farms Quarterly, Permaculture Research Institute's Permaculture News, and Yale Climate Solutions.